 Neck Point Park

-We're constantly trying to add more parks and keep our information up to date.
-If you have information about one we're missing, let us know at firstname.lastname@example.org.
+We always want to keep our information up to date.
+If you see any information we're missing, let us know at firstname.lastname@example.org.

 The park is also popular with scuba divers as an access road allows for drive up diving.
 Divers tell tales of an impressive array of sealife off the rocky headlands at the end of the parks namesake 'neck'.
 There is a deep water rock wall face that is reportedly home to a friendly octopus.